ufnkam/crapapp/README.md

 ## Should You Use It?

 Probably not.

-This is young software with a stupid name and sharp edges.
-If you use it in production and it ruins your day, that is between you, your incident process, and whatever cursed change-management ritual your company worships.

-But if you are trapped in a place where normal packaging options are blocked, broken, or guarded by people who think WiX is a security vulnerability because it has an `x` in the name, then maybe this little bastard is useful.
+The only reason to use it is that your life circles in a corporate trap and normal packaging tools are politically unavailable.